Wix Review Highlights

 The Unlimited plan ditches bandwidth limits, so you’re free to upload as much content and get as many visitors as you like.
 It also includes Wix’s best SEO and form-building apps.

-If you do want to sell online, go for Wix eCommerce ($17/month).
+If you do want to sell online, go for Business Unlimited ($25/month).
 This plan comes loaded with sales and marketing features – and lets you sell an unlimited number of physical or digital products.
-It costs less than one high-street coffee per week.

 Whatever premium plan you choose, Wix gives you two weeks to change your mind for a full refund.
 So you’ve got nothing to lose.